Starfield - Best Starting Builds

 Credit: Bethesda

-The Demolition build is, without a doubt, the most fun way to play Starfield.
+The Demolition build is, without a doubt, one of the most fun ways to play Starfield.
 It requires you to create a beefy character who can handle heavy weaponry.
 Your every encounter will be explosive, ending in bloodshed, wreaking havoc across the galaxies.
 Why carefully close in on enemies, picking your targets one by one when you can mow them down?

 Stealth